makingbiscuits/makingbiscuits/README.md

 ### About me:

-- :brain: A research and analysis-focused person
+- :brain: An organized, laid-back, research and analysis-focused person, always willing to learn more
-- 🔭 Looking for opportunities in the data analysis field
+- 🔭 Looking for opportunities in the research, marketing, data analysis fields
-- 🌱 Currently learning data analysis at Turing College
+- 🌱 Learned data analysis at Turing College

 ### Tools & Technologies: